 Race Condition in the Linux Beep Command Allows for Privilege Escalation

 A new vulnerability for Linux users was discovered, labeled “holeybeep”.
 The vulnerability exploits a race condition in the beep application, in combination with the fact that the beep application is a SUID root binary.
 So, that harmless application that causes your PC’s internal speaker to emit a simple “beep” tone?
 Yeah, that application requires root permissions to do that, and can be exploited to give local attackers root access to your system.
-For a full explanation of the vulnerability, as well as proof of concept exploit code, you can read up about the technical details here.

 Some Things You Might Not Know About Tinder

 In an article written by researcher @adezero, also known as @socialhax, she takes the time to write some interesting things about the Tinder dating app that you may or may not be aware of.
 Normally I shy away from talking about mobile applications as a whole, because they are by and far humongous tar pits when it comes to data privacy...
 But with the recent uproar surrounding Facebook and the Cambridge Analytica data leak, this article should serve as a reminder that the old adages: “No such thing as a free lunch”, and the ever-popular “If you are not the customer, then you are the product” still ring true.